powerman/alpine-runit-volume/README.md

     container.
 - Handle persistent storage permissions and migrations:
   - Microservice can run as non-root account "app".
-  - Account "app" will be the owner of attached data volume directory.
+  - Account "app" is the owner of attached data volume directory.
     - In case of using bind mount this account will have same UID/GID as mounted directory - so you don't get files with unusual ownership in this directory as result of running container.